-Take a look below and make sure you know how to catch the Premier League on Amazon Prime Video.
+Take a look below and make sure you know how to catch the Premier League on Amazon Prime Video and Twitch.

 Viewers will be able to pause and rewind games as well as start from kick-off in case you happen to clip the beginning.
 Full match replays are enabled from midnight on the day of the game.

 UK Amazon Prime subscribers who are abroad, and wish to stream the Premier League on Prime Video, will find themselves blocked unless they use a VPN.
-It's only in the UK that Amazon holds the rights for these two rounds of fixtures, so trying to access from elsewhere in the world will not work.
+It's only in the UK that Amazon and Twitch hold the rights for these fixtures, so trying to access from elsewhere in the world will not work.

 Fixtures: Premier League live streams on Prime Video

-The dates for all of the second round of Amazon Prime fixtures are as follows:
+The dates for the Amazon Prime Video/Twitch fixtures are as follows:

 Everton vs Southampton (5.30pm, BST)